 Jock of the Bushveld by Percy Fitzpatrick

-This children’s classic from South Africa was first published in 1907.
+This children’s classic set in South Africa was first published in 1907.
 It tells true stories of Fitzpatrick and his dog Jock hunting in the bushveld of South Africa in the 1880s, at the beginning of the gold rush.
 A look into what South Africa looked like then.
 Recommended ages: 10 and up.

 Zulu Dog by Anton Ferreira